 Take the views of the Statue of Liberty, the Brooklyn Bridge and the Hudson River from the Levitation.

 Visitors also enjoy a unique experience that brings them closer to the city and its culture.

 Listen to curated music on the ledges, including popular songs and artists from New York City.

 Levitation is a unique experience that will surely provide visitors with an unforgettable view of New York City.

 Step out onto the ledges and be rewarded with heart-racing views of the iconic buildings and streets of the city.

 Finally, visitors can take center stage in the unique, personalized digital experience, Air: Unity.

-This experience will take 10-15 minutes.
+This experience will take 10 to 15 minutes.

 On the 93rd floor, visitors will have the chance to visit Apres, a Nordic-themed cafe.